php-http/httplug/CONTRIBUTING.md

 ## Security issues

-If you discover any security related issues, please contact us at [security@php-http.org](mailto:security@php-http.org) instead of submitting an issue on Github.
+If you discover any security related issues, please contact us at [security@httplug.io](mailto:security@httplug.io) or [security@php-http.org](mailto:security@php-http.org) instead of submitting an issue on Github.
 This allows us to fix the issue and release a security hotfix without publicly disclosing the vulnerability.